dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 You can watch the talk on [youtube](https://youtu.be/9LfmrkyP81M).

-In it, David talks about TDD, but it's only a small fraction of his talk, and I highly recommend you listen to the whole talk and not focus on the most controversial parts.
+In it, David talks about TDD, but it's only a small fraction of his talk, and I highly recommend you listen all it has to say and not focus on the most controversial parts.

 Anyway, the talk gave me a lot to think about.